metaplex-foundation/developer-hub/src/pages/core/plugins/index.md

 ### Owner Managed Plugins

 Owner managed plugins are plugins that are only allowed to be added to an asset if the asset owners signature is present in the transaction.

-These include plugins;
+Those include but are not limited to:
 - [Transfer](/core/plugins/transfer) (market places, games)
 - [Freeze](/core/plugins/freeze) (market places, staking, games)
 - [Burn](/core/plugins/burn) (games)